Brandon-Rozek/website/content/blog/2015-11-30-limiting-cache-service-workers-revisited3.md

 ### Conclusion

-So whenever you download a bunch of files, make sure to run <code class="language-javascript">navigator.serviceWorker.controller.postMessage({"command":"trimCache"});</code> on the main javascript file to trim the cache.
+So whenever you download a bunch of files, make sure to run `navigator.serviceWorker.controller.postMessage({"command":"trimCache"});` on the main javascript file to trim the cache.
 A downside to this method is that since Service Workers don&#8217;t take control during the first page load, the cache isn&#8217;t trimmed until the second page load.
 If you can find a way to make it so that this event happens in the first page load [tell me](mailto:hello@brandonrozek.com) about it/write a blog post. 🙂 **Update:** To get the service worker to take control of the page immediately call [self.skipWaiting()](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerGlobalScope/skipWaiting) after the install event and [self.clients.claim()](https://developer.mozilla.org/en-US/docs/Web/API/Clients/claim) after the activate event.
 Current code for our humble service worker:

 ```javascript
 var version = 'v2.0.24:';